brianr4548/Phase-2-Milestone-Project/README.md

 ## What is it?

-Flavr Findr is an app created with only using Ruby on Rails!
+Flavr Findr is an app created by only using Ruby on Rails!
 Both the frontend and backed are Rails!

 ## What does it do?